British man killed in 'reckless' Georgia shooting

 The Foreign Office said it was "supporting the family of a British man following his death".

-Brookhaven Police said the shooting of Dr Willson, from Chertsey, was "random" and involved the "reckless discharge of firearms".
+Brookhaven Police said the shooting of Dr Willson, from Chertsey, on 16 January was "random" and involved the "reckless discharge of firearms".

+Dr Willson "was in town from England visiting loved ones when the incident occurred," police said.

 Officers had earlier been called to a neighbouring block of flats after reports of gunshots.
 They received a second call regarding a "person being shot" while they were checking the area.

 No suspects have so far been arrested and police are seeking information from the public.
+Authorities are offering a cash reward for tips that lead to an arrest.

 Sgt Jake Kissel from Brookhaven Police described the location of the shooting as "a generally safe area".

-Sgt Kissel told BBC Radio Surrey that officers: "Immediately responded to the priority call of someone being shot and that's where they met with a female caller who was rendering aid to her boyfriend who had been shot dead."
+Sgt Kissel told BBC Radio Surrey that officers "immediately responded to the priority call of someone being shot and that's where they met with a female caller who was rendering aid to her boyfriend who had been shot dead".

+He said: "We are asking for our public's help in assisting us with this investigation.

+"Our investigators are currently following up on all leads to include potential video, eyewitness accounts as well as the evidence that was left on scene."